There are LOTS of bird feeders that claim to be squirrel proof.

 Think about it:

-The feeder has to allow a variety of bird species to feed comfortably AND at the same time stop squirrels from eating anything.
+The feeder has to allow birds to feed comfortably AND, at the same time, stop squirrels from eating.

 As I said before:

 It is incredibly difficult to find the best squirrel proof bird feeders!